What the law allows pharmaceutical drug manufacturers to do

 "There is increasing concern that in modern research, false findings may be the majority or even the vast majority of published research claims."

-Suppression of adverse findings and avoidance of necessary research particularly applies to the genetic modification of food.
+Suppression of adverse findings and avoidance of necessary research particularly applies to the early genetic modification of food.

 A leading cause of illness and death